rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 ---
 title: 'Accessibility: Beyond The Screen-Reader'
 date: '2012-06-06 23:05'
-description: 'Web accessibility isn’t just about catering for blind users.
-In this post, we talk about the other users we need to consider in order to make the web accessible to all.'
+description: Web accessibility isn't just about catering for blind users.
+In this post, we talk about the other users we need to consider in order to make the web accessible to all.
 layout: 'post'
 ---

 # Accessibility: Beyond The Screen-Reader #

-Iʼd like to begin this post with a disclaimer: Iʼm not an accessibility expert.
-In fact, web accessibility scares me; itʼs that daunting consideration when kicking off a web project that can send shivers down the spines of the hardiest developers.
+I'd like to begin this post with a disclaimer: I'm not an accessibility expert.
+In fact, web accessibility scares me; it's that daunting consideration when kicking off a web project that can send shivers down the spines of the hardiest developers.
 Luckily, us web folk love a challenge!

 The purpose of this post is to talk about the common misunderstanding that accessibility means catering for blind people almost exclusively.
-Iʼve found myself frustrated by “accessibility tunnel-vision” on a number of occasions recently which has me inspired to explain *my* understanding of web accessibility.
+I've found myself frustrated by “accessibility tunnel-vision” on a number of occasions recently which has me inspired to explain *my* understanding of web accessibility.
 Who exactly are we trying to cater for?
-Weʼll start with the obvious:
+We'll start with the obvious:

 ## Blind Or Part-Sighted Users ##

 This is the user that we tend to jump to when accessibility is mentioned.
 These users may rely completely on assistive technology, such as a screen-reader, to access the web.
 Part-sighted or vision-impaired users may not rely on a screen-reader, but will find it difficult to read content if the type is too small or cannot be zoomed.

 There are a wealth of resources available to help make our websites work well for this group.
 In order to achieve a basic level of support, it helps to ensure that your website is usable in a [text-based browser such as Lynx][lynx] – writing sensible, semantic markup is a first step.
-I also canʼt emphasise what an eye-opener it is to [try and use a screen-reader yourself][use-screen-reader].
+I also can't emphasise what an eye-opener it is to [try and use a screen-reader yourself][use-screen-reader].

 Vision impaired users can be catered for by keeping your type sizes sensible (personal preference: `>=16px`), and ensuring that your content is zoomable.
-Youʼll make this a lot easier by using a scalable font measurement in your CSS such as `em` or `rem`.
+You'll make this a lot easier by using a scalable font measurement in your CSS such as `em` or `rem`.

 ## Colour-Blind Users ##